 (2) In Norway, aquavit is still used to refer to potato alcohol flavored with certain herbs (caraway, etc.) and can be considered as the national liquor of the country.

 It is probable that the term alcohol is of Arab origin (al, article: le, la — and cohol, kool, which comes from qochl: subtle thing, very fine powder).
-For a long time, in the old pharmacopoeia, alcohol or alkohol was used to designate powdered substances of extreme fineness.
-Glaser gives the following definition in his “Traité de la Chymie”, (1663): “Alcoholiser is to reduce some very subtle and impalpable matter in powder, it is also used when one has exalted some spirit or essence and when it has been well deprived of its phlegm and of all impure substances: that is where does it comes from that wine alcohol is called well rectified spirit”.
+For a long time, in the old pharmacopoeia, alcohol or alkohol was used to designate substances reduced to powder of extreme fineness.
+Glaser gives the following definition in his “Traité de la Chymie”, (1663): “Alcoholiser is to reduce some matter into very subtle and impalpable powder, it is also used when one has exalted some spirit or essence and when it has been well deprived of its phlegm and of all impure substances: that is where does it comes from that wine alcohol is called well rectified spirit”.
 In the 6th edition of the Dictionary of the Academy (1877), the etymology (preserved in English and German) was deleted and the word alcohol has taken its definitive form.
-[SOS I hope I translated everything correctly, but the old language is finicky.]

 Rhum comes from the English rum, which gave rum in German, ron in Spanish and Portuguese, rom in Russian and Swedish.
 The origin of the word is obscure.
 We can not accept the hypothesis put forward by some and that it represents the last syllable of the generic name of sugar cane, Saccharum.
 It has also been derived from the term Malay brum, which means “spirit-like” (3).